 9. Make a batch of Fresh Mint Chocolate Truffles.
 Oh, yes yes yes.
 If you have extras, I can easily provide you with my shipping address.

-10. Make minted iced tea — like this.
+10. Make minted naturally sweetened iced tea.

 If you have store-bought mint, or have picked mint sprigs and want to keep the leaves fresh, here’s how:

 First, give the mint a good rinse under cool water and pat it dry with a paper towel before you store it.
 You don’t want any excess moisture hanging around, as that can cause the leaves to wilt.

 Once your mint is dry, wrap it loosely in a damp paper towel and store it in a plastic bag in your fridge.
 The damp towel will help keep the mint hydrated, while the plastic bag will keep it from getting too much air exposure.
 Just make sure you don’t wrap the mint too tightly – it needs a little room to breathe!